 Restaurant the locals love

-The Netherlands has a rich colonial history, and Indonesian food in Amsterdam is top-notch.
+The Netherlands has a deep colonial history, and Indonesian food in Amsterdam is top-notch.
 Locals love Tempo Doeloe: Reserve ahead and order the rijsttafel (“rice table”)—numerous small dishes of meat, fish, and vegetables served with different types of rice.

 Herring broodje, a local street vendor’s snack.
 More adventurous than the stroopwafel (a caramel-waffle sandwich that is also delicious and highly recommended), a herring broodje consists of cooked herring served with pickles in a bun.

 Gather a feast of fresh bread, mild Dutch cheese, and cured meats and head to Vondelpark.
 Home to an open-air theater, a playground, and a number of cafés and restaurants, this is Amsterdam’s most popular park, and for good reason.
 At 120 acres, there’s plenty of space for everyone amid the lakes, fountains, and towering trees.
 Families love the area adjacent to the Ooievaarsnest, named after the storks that nest there.
 Nearby is a fallen tree to climb, a paddling pool, and a rose garden.

 Outside the canal belt, an alternative Amsterdam awaits.
 Take a free ferry from behind Central Station to Amsterdam North.
 Here, the architecture is much more modern, and there is a completely different—much more local—vibe.
 There are places to swim or sail, catch a film, or have food and drinks on the waterside with spectacular views across the city.